We bring new knowledge

 Rediscovering species

-Through our systematic field research and monitoring we have rediscovered populations of species thought to be extinct in the region
+Through our systematic field research we have rediscovered populations of species thought to be extinct in the region

 Internship program

-At Sharklab ADRIA, we are more than a research center—we are unique hub dedicated to empowering the next-generation scientists
+At Sharklab ADRIA, we are more than a research center—we are unique hub empowering the next-generation scientists

 Join our professional practices